rifatrakib/practical-pydantic/models/README.md

 #### Automatically excluded attributes

 Class variables which begin with an underscore and attributes annotated with `typing.ClassVar` will be automatically excluded from the model.

+#### Private model attributes

+If you need to vary or manipulate internal attributes on instances of the model, you can declare them using `PrivateAttr`.

+Private attribute names must start with underscore to prevent conflicts with model fields: both `_attr` and `__attr__` are supported.

+If `Config.underscore_attrs_are_private` is `True`, any non-ClassVar underscore attribute will be treated as private.

+Upon class creation pydantic constructs `__slots__` filled with private attributes.